Maikxx/functional-programming/README.md

 ### Hypothese

-The amount of English books that are published per year has increased in the past five years, while Dutch books are staying around the same amount.
+The amount of English books that are published per year has increased in the past fifteen years, while Dutch books are staying around the same amount.

 ### Possible visualisation types